GENERAL INFORMATION: 503-823-7404

 Visit the Community Involvement page for a summary of the engagement activities during the visible features design process, including Community Sounding Board meetings and public open houses.

-For information about this project, check out the Frequently Asked Questions or contact Lindsay Wochnick, Public Information, at 503-823-3028.
+For information about this project, check out the Frequently Asked Questions or contact Lindsay Wochnick, Public Information, at 503-823-3028 or by e-mail.

 Thank you for your patience and cooperation as the Portland Water Bureau works to improve the city’s century-old water system.